Photo by La Crosse Local, Phil S. Addis

 Complex Procurement relies heavily on purchasing the right material at the right time.
 This process results in more material being used to produce our products and less material waste.
 To fulfill our hardwood lumber needs, WalzCraft demands a higher level of lumber grade specifications than the standards set by the National Hardwood Lumber Association (NHLA).
 WalzCraft pays close attention to natural character and defects that are usually not considered when grading lumber.
 The following characteristics are taken into consideration when grading our lumber.

 - Mineral Streaks

 - Pin Knots

 WalzCraft tries to closely match the quality of incoming materials to the products that our customers are ordering.
-This philosophy has reduced waste and improved plant efficiencies, while keeping our customer’s needs and expectations foremost in our buying.
-Seeing our lumber vendors as long term partners, allows us to continually refine and improve our specifications to keep pace with the changes we see in today’s markets, bearing in mind that while recycling our resources is good, reduction is better.
+This philosophy has reduced waste and improved plant efficiencies while keeping our customer’s needs and expectations foremost in our buying.
+Seeing our lumber vendors as long-term partners, allows us to continually refine and improve our specifications to keep pace with the changes we see in today’s markets.

 Approximately 70% of the lumber used in our manufacturing facility is regionally sourced from Midwest Lumber mills.
 Our strategic location in relation to our needed hardwood resources reduces the excess cost and pollution associated with transport.